rswiernik/personal_site/index.md

 tools that make deploying services to Kubernetes and working with cloud infrastructure a breeze.

 I was previously a part of the software team at <a class="plum" href="https://plum.wine">Plum</a> wearing many different hats.
-Over my time here I've worked on:
+Over my time there I worked on:

 * Backend API and service development in Python
 * AWS Infrastructure Automation w/ Terraform, Ansible, and Packer